askmike/gekko/docs/introduction/getting_help.md

 ## Technical discussion

 The links above are always the first place to go to when discussing new features.
 But if you've found a clear bug or you want to **keep the complete discussion 100% technical (meaning completely code and architecture related)** you can use the [bug tracker on github](https://github.com/askmike/gekko/issues).
-Note that we are trying to keep all other discussions out of the bug tracker to keep the whole thing managable :)
+Note that we are trying to keep all other discussions out of the bug tracker to keep the whole thing manageable :)